Luca06Luwa/Linux-Guides/Arch Linux UEFI Install Guide.md

 | Webkit2 | Run `sudo pacman -S lightdm-webkit2-greeter` to install the webkit2 greeter. |

-## 20. Zsh Setup and Configuration.
+## 21. Zsh Setup and Configuration.
+(Optional)
-This step is if you want a different terminal shell from the default bash setup.
+This step is if you want to use a different terminal shell from the default bash shell.

-Note: NEVER USE A ZSH PLUGIN MANAGER AS IT IS JUST BLOATWARE!!!!
+Note: Zsh is plugin based for most customisations and most of those plugins are easy to install, as a result, most plugin managers such as Oh My Zsh are not needed and are actually considered bloatware.

 a.
-Run `sudo pacman -S zsh zsh-completions` to install Zsh.<br>
+To install Zsh, run `sudo pacman -S zsh zsh-completions` to install core Zsh and some first party plugins.<br>
 b.
-Once installed, run `zsh` to begin the initial setup<br>
+Once Zsh is installed, run `zsh` to begin the initial setup.<br>
 c.
-Now that Zsh is configured, run `chsh -s /usr/bin/zsh` to set Zsh as your default terminal shell.
+Now that Zsh is configured to your liking, run `chsh -s /usr/bin/zsh` to set Zsh as your default terminal shell.

 Tip: You might want to move some code from the `.bashrc` file to the `.zshrc` file (e.g. the prompt and the aliases).
 It's also recommended to move code from the `.bash_profile` file to the `.zprofile` file (e.g. the code that makes your window manager work).

-## 21. Audio Drivers.
-This step is necessary if you want to have a working audio setup.

-Note: One of the packages, `pipewire` to be exact, is a requirement for wayland since by itself wayland does NOT allow screen capture for programs.

-Run `sudo pacman -S alsa-ucm-conf alsa-utils alsa-plugins pavucontrol pipewire pipewire-audio pipewire-alsa pipewire-jack pipewire-pulse lib32-pipewire lib32-pipewire-jack qpwgraph wireplumber` to install all the packages needed for a working audio setup.

 ## 22. Gstreamer Full Support.
 (Everything except KDE and Window Managers)
-This step only applies to users who want Desktop Environments/Window managers that don't want to utilise VLC for audio backend.
-Window Managers and KDE installs with VLC as a backend can go without this though.
+This step only applies to users who have installed a Desktop Environment/Window manager and don't want to utilise VLC for audio backend.
+Users who have installed a Window Manager or have installed KDE with VLC as a backend can skip this step entirely.

-Run `sudo pacman -S gstreamer lib32-gstreamer gst-libav gst-plugins-bad gst-plugins-base gst-plugins-good gst-plugins-ugly gst-plugins-pipewire gstreamer-vaapi` and `paru -S gst-plugin-libde265 gst-plugins-openh264` to install the base package and other codec's.
+To install Gstreamer, run `sudo pacman -S gstreamer lib32-gstreamer gst-libav gst-plugins-bad gst-plugins-base gst-plugins-good gst-plugins-ugly gst-plugins-pipewire gstreamer-vaapi` and `paru -S gst-plugin-libde265 gst-plugins-openh264` to install the base package and other audio codec's.

 ## 23. Reboot and login.
+Remember how I said at step 18 that we would skip the reboot part for flatpak, guess what, it's here.

-Run `reboot`, then login to your user account and then you should see the Desktop you installed.<br>
+Now that you have everything installed, `reboot` and login to your user account and then you should see the Desktop you installed.<br>
 Congratulations You have sucessfully installed Arch Linux.

 ## Applications.
 This is a list of all programs that have linux support that I am aware of.
 There are games and other programs in here too.

-Note 1: This list is only if your using the terminal for installing packages and before you install a program, always remember to run a `sudo pacman -Sy` or `sudo pacman -Syu` to make sure the repos are up to date so that there is no incompatibility.
+Note 1: This list is only if your using the terminal for installing packages and before you install a program, always remember to run a `sudo pacman -Sy` or `sudo pacman -Syu` every few months to make sure that the repos and packages are up to date so that there is no incompatibility issues.

 Note 2: If a program is distributed as an appimage, please use AppImageLauncher to install it instead of running it manually.
+It's the same thing as a windows exe that you aren't sure about.

 This list has been seperated into multiple sections based on what the package relates to.